 Doctor from the Center for Marine Biodiversity and Conservation of the Scripps Institute of Oceanography.
 He is part of the International League of Conservation Photographer.
 He is the founder of Mares Mexicanos and coordinates a research group on the importance of mangroves for fisheries.

-Thanks to our partnership with different people, companies, agencies, international organizations, and other institutions, FOMARES is able to achieve our goal and spread our message.
+Thanks to our partnership with different people, companies, agencies, international organizations, and other institutions, FOMARES is able to achieve our goals and spread our message.

 Mexico Azul Foundation founder and president, under water photographer and dive master.